mattrussi/gitlab-com-runbooks/docs/monitoring/thanos-compact.md

 Thanos compact failures are almost always discoverable in the logs.

-In Elastic - look in the pubsub-monitoring-inf-ops* index for kubernetes.container_name:compactor, NOT json.level:info
+[Elasticsearch](https://nonprod-log.gitlab.net/goto/5253fd00-b7ab-11ed-9af2-6131f0ee4ce6) - Saved query params: pubsub-monitoring-inf-ops* index for kubernetes.container_name:compactor, NOT json.level:info
 Dashboard: Coming

 Note that due to cross-environment monitoring, the env of the alert may not